Established chef, Paul Wilson, has returned to Australian soil to take over the role as Executive Chef at Orpheus Island Lodge.

 This follows his most recent position as Head Chef at Sandy Lane Yacht Club, a word-class yacht marina with two restaurants and a bakery on Canouan Island, in the Caribbean.

-Paul also worked as Sous Chef at Denmark’s acclaimed Geranium, a three Michelin-starred restaurant, ranked number 19 in the World’s 50 Best Restaurants list.
+Paul also worked as Sous Chef at Denmark’s acclaimed Geranium, a three Michelin-starred restaurant, ranked number 5 in the World’s 50 Best Restaurants list in 2019.
 Having worked alongside Geranium’s head chef Rasmus Kofoed for two and half years, Paul brings a deep respect for locally sourced, seasonal ingredients and an exciting set of fresh ideas to Orpheus’ already renowned restaurant.

 Paul is inspired by quality ingredients and loves pushing the boundaries with his dishes, which works in perfect harmony with the ethos at Orpheus.
 “What we do here is simple yet complex.
 The dishes may look simple but there are many layers that go into the final result,” he said.